countable-web/open-source-corporation/admin/MEETINGS.md

   * Work to create an atmosphere of psychological safety.
 Detect concerns of individuals and shed light on them.
   Maximum attendance of 7 people.
   * In general, try to make meetings shorter and more specific.
 If possible, make the goal and agenda visible in the meeting.
+  * The maximum number of people at any meeting should be limited to 7 (except occasional company-wide meets).

 ## Scrum Meetings